 It's a revelation to students when they understand that, if nothing else, they definitely will need to market themselves.
 This textbook was the first to emphasize the notion of "Brand You," and to show students how the concepts they learn in the course apply directly to their own personal marketing plan.
-In this 10th edition, we expand on that idea as we offer a complete Brand You section in every chapter that discusses how the topic of the chapter, such as research or pricing, plays an important role in developing a personal marketing plan.
+Beginning with the 10th edition, we expanded on that idea to offer a complete Brand You section in every chapter that discusses how the topic of the chapter, such as research or pricing, plays an important role in developing a personal marketing plan.